What Does Liquidation Mean?

 The directors of an insolvent company may have a number of options available to them, as follows:

 Firstly, the directors may be able to claim redundancy pay from The Insolvency Service if they are considered to be employees of the company.
-This is a simple process which we are able to assist with and more information can be found here.
+This is a simple process which we are able to assist with.

 Secondly, the directors may wish to form a phoenix company, which is a new company incorporated to purchase the assets of the company in liquidation and take over the running of the business.
-More information in respect of phoenix companies can be found here.
+More information in respect of phoenix companies can be found by following the link.

 This is a complicated area of law, with strict rules and procedures so taking advice will be essential, which we are happy to provide.

-More information on Creditors Voluntary Liquidation generally and the processes involved can be found by clicking here.
+More information on Creditors Voluntary Liquidation generally and the processes involved can be found by following the link.

 Compulsory Liquidation is a Court driven procedure, whereby a creditor has issued a Winding Up Petition to force a company into Liquidation.

 The amount owed to the creditor must be more than £750 and more often than not a Statutory Demand has been issued first.
-More information on Statutory Demands can be found here.
+More information on Statutory Demands can be found by following the link.

 Once a petition is issued, a hearing date is set by the Court.
 On that date the Court will decide whether or not the company should be placed into liquidation, and an order to that effect will be made.